Cedar County News: History

 Rob Dump and Peggy Year purchased the Cedar County News in 1992.
 They bought three additional papers in 1996: the Laurel Advocate, the Randolph Times and the Osmond Republican.
 They later purchased the Coleridge Blade and the Wausa Gazette, forming a group of newspapers known as Northeast Nebraska News.

 In 2017, Peggy Year became president of the Nebraska Press Association.
 During that time, she and Rob launched NewsFirst, an app/widget that aggregates news stories from across 16 Nebraska newspapers.
-That year, the Cedar County News took home four awards from the National Newspaper Association, including first place in the freedom of information category, second place in the best photo essay category, first place in the best sports photo category, and honorable mention in the humorous column category.
+In 2023, Rob Dump was elected as president of the Nebraska Press Association.